Stoat in New Zealand: Introductions of stoats

 The rabbit was introduced by European settlers as a food and game animal, and by the 1870s it was becoming a serious threat to the newly developed farming economy.
 Farmers began demanding the introduction of mustelids (including stoats) to control the rabbit plague.
 Warnings about the dangers to bird life from stoats were given by scientists in New Zealand and Britain, including the New Zealand ornithologist Walter Buller.
 The warnings were ignored and stoats began to be introduced from Britain in the 1880s.
 Within six years, drastic declines in bird populations were noticed.

 By 1930 the Auckland Acclimatisation Society was campaigning to end the protection of mustelids and cats.

 The translocation efforts of New Zealand's pioneering conservationist Richard Henry were undone when stoats swam to Resolution Island.
 Stoats were eradicated from Chalky Island and other Fiordland islands in the early 2000s, and scientists assumed that they would be unable to cross a 300 m water barrier, but stoats turned out to be able to reinvade: DNA testing confirmed that stoats regularly swim towards islands in summer, especially in beech mast years, and prefer long coastlines.
-In December 2010, a stoat was seen on what was thought to be the stoat-free Kapiti Island, and by August the next year the New Zealand Department of Conservation had managed to kill three.
+In December 2010, a stoat was seen on what was thought to be the stoat-free Kapiti Island, and by August the next year the New Zealand Department of Conservation had managed to remove three.
 It seems unlikely that a stoat could cross the five-kilometre stretch of open sea from the Kapiti Coast but they are accomplished swimmers: in an experiment in a flume tank, a stoat paddled against a moderate current for two hours without stopping, the equivalent of swimming 1.8 km.

 Threat to bird life

 New Zealand has a high proportion of ground-nesting and flightless birds, due to its long geographical isolation and a lack of mammal predators.
 Native birds have evolved to fill niches that are occupied by mammals in most other places.
 Stoats are the greatest threat to these ground-nesting and hole-nesting birds, which have very limited means of escaping stoat predation.
 In some areas the whio population is now 70% male, from stoats attacking female ducks incubating eggs.

 In addition to birds, stoats eat insects, mice and rats.
 During "beech masts", when southern beech trees (Nothofagus species) produce a far greater amount of seed than normal, the stoat population undergoes changes in predation behaviour.
 With high beech-seed numbers, rats and mice become more plentiful, and the increase in prey encourages stoat breeding.
 The higher stoat numbers reduce the rodent population and the stoats then prey on birds.
-For instance, the wild population of the endangered takahe dropped by a third between 2006 and 2007, after a stoat plague triggered by the 2005–2006 mast wiped out more than half the takahe in areas where stoat numbers were not limited by trapping.
+For instance, the wild population of the endangered takahē dropped by a third between 2006 and 2007, after a stoat plague triggered by the 2005–2006 mast wiped out more than half the takahē in areas where stoat numbers were not limited by trapping.